Nadia-Adaptive/gRPC-Chat/Readme.md

 **contract** - defines contract, this is where .proto file should be added **sender** - defines a client of the chat service that subscribes to messages and sends some test messages, this is where to add your client code
-**receiver** - chat server that receives and broadcasts chat messages, this is where to add your service code
+**receiver** - chat chat that receives and broadcasts chat messages, this is where to add your service code

 ## Building